varocketry/guitar-mastery-hub/public/lessons/lesson_039_minor_scale.md

 ---

-## ðŸ“– SECTION 4: COMPARING ALL THREE MINOR SCALES
+## 📖 SECTION 4: COMPARING ALL THREE MINOR SCALES

 ### A Minor - All Three Types Side by Side